 Ms. Sisulu has 25 years’ experience in South African politics and government.
 As a special adviser to the national minister of education and a member of the team assigned for drawing up new legislation, she was responsible for policy on gender equity, youth development and early childhood care and education.

 She holds a BA degree from the University of Botswana Lesotho and Swaziland (UBLS) in Lesotho and a post-graduate degree as Bachelor of Education (University of Witwatersrand, 1990).
 Ms. Sisulu also holds honorary doctorate from the University of Maryland and the City University of New York.

-Dr Songwe joined the World Bank Group in 1998 as a Young Professional.
+Prior to this new role, Dr Songwe had joined the World Bank Group in 1998 as a Young Professional.
 She worked in the Middle East and North Africa region covering Morocco and Tunisia in the Poverty Reduction and Economic Management (PREM) unit.
 She later joined the East Asia and Pacific region, PREM unit where she played several roles including Regional PRSP Coordinator, and Country Sector Coordinator and Senior Economist for the Philippines.
 She has also worked Cambodia and on Mongolia as Country Economist managing different World Bank programs and the economic and growth policy dialogue.